-Our sensitive and informed advisors will work with the young person and their family to address the fire play/firesetting behaviour.
+Our sensitive and informed advisors will work with the young person and their family to address the fire play behaviour.
 A variety of resources and techniques are used in each visit to encourage the young person to take ownership of their actions and consider the consequences for themselves, those with them at the time, their families and the wider community.
-The sessions can take place at home or another suitable venue such as school or at the SkillZONE offices.
+The sessions can take place at home or another suitable venue such as school or at SkillZONE’s offices.

 We can also arrange for a Safe and Well visit to be carried out as soon as possible at the young person’s home.
 During this visit, we will help the householder to spot any potential fire hazards and demonstrate how to reduce and prevent the risk of fire.
 If required, smoke alarms will also be fitted, and a fire escape plan will be discussed for everyone living in the property.